 The determinants $d_{1...N}$ are the so-called \textit{dominant} principal minors of matrix $D_N$, i.e., the determinants of the matrices constructed by taking \textit{all} rows and columns in the upper-left corner of the matrix.
 Hence, the negativity of any single determinant $d_{1...N}$ of order $N$ is a sufficient condition for nonclassicality.

 Note that one can construct various matrices of moments having similar properties and nonclassicality detection power.
-In what follows, we will focus on the principal minors of the matrix of moments (\ref{def:dNmatrix}), which are built by selecting \textit{some} rows and corresponding columns and then taking the determinant of the resulting matrix.
+In what follows, we will focus on the principal minors of the matrix of moments $D_N$, which are built by selecting some rows and corresponding columns and then taking the determinant of the resulting matrix.
 For example, if rows and columns $i$, $j$, and $k$ are selected, the associated principal minor is written $d_{ijk}$.
-Interestingly, any principal minor such as $d_{ijk}$ provides a sufficient criteria for nonclassicality: if $d_{ijk}<0$, then the state $\hat{\rho}$ is nonclassical.
-Each of these criteria might have a distinct physical interpretation and hence, detect different types of nonclassical states (see \cite{miranowicz_testing_2010} for a review of nonclassicality criteria).
-Some examples of principal minors that are not dominant are $d_{14}, d_{15}, d_{124}, d_{134}$ and $d_{145}$, while examples of dominant principal minors are $d_{12}, d_{123}, d_{1234}$ and $d_{1235}$ (note that we adopt a slighly relaxed definition of dominant principal minors, see \footnote{From the block structure of the matrix of moments $D_N$ as described in Appendix \ref{app:matrixofmomentsproperties}, we slightly adapt the definition of a dominant principal minor: it is associated with the upper left submatrix but the order of rows and columns is irrelevant within a given block.
+Interestingly, any principal minor such as $d_{ijk}$ provides a sufficient criterion for nonclassicality: if $d_{ijk}<0$, then the state $\hat{\rho}$ is nonclassical.
+Some examples of principal minors that are not dominant are $d_{14}, d_{15}, d_{124}, d_{134}$, and $d_{145}$, while examples of dominant principal minors are $d_{12}, d_{123}, d_{1234}$, and $d_{1235}$ (note that we adopt a slightly relaxed definition of dominant principal minors, see \footnote{From the block structure of the matrix of moments $D_N$ as described in Appendix \ref{app:matrixofmomentsproperties}, we slightly adapt the definition of a dominant principal minor: it is associated with the upper left submatrix but assuming the order of rows and columns is irrelevant within a given block.